 If you don’t have or can’t find low sodium soy sauce, use 3 tablespoons of regular soy sauce and 1 tablespoon of water.

-- 1/4 cup low-sodium soy sauce, plus more for serving or 3 tablespoons regular soy sauce and 1 tablespoon water, plus more for serving
+1/4 cup low-sodium soy sauce, plus more for serving

 Stir often until the vegetables are crisp-tender, about 4 minutes (they will get another few minutes to cook at the end of the stir fry so it's ok if they're still crunchy right now).
 Transfer them to a plate and set aside.

-2 Scramble the eggs: Heat 1 more tablespoon of oil in the same wok or skillet over high heat.
+Season the beaten eggs with a little salt and pepper.
+Heat 1 more tablespoon of oil in the same wok or skillet over high heat.
 Add the beaten eggs and scramble quickly, just about 1 minute.
 When they are just cooked through, slide them out onto the plate with the vegetables.